ngxs-labs/data/docs/pages/persistence-state.md

 -   `fireInit` (optional) - Disable initial synchronized with the storage after occurred rehydrate from storage (by always default will be synchronized).

+-   `nullable` (optional) - If the state is undefined or null in the storage by key, then it will overwrite the default state when initial prepared.

+-   `rehydrate` (optional) - Pull initial state from storage on a startup (true by default).

 ### Fire init

 If you don't want your value that was received from the storage to be synchronized again with the storage, you can